droberson/rtfm/rtfm.md

 ```

 ## Linux in general

-- Use shutter.
-Its one of the best screenshot tools I've found.
-Has
+- Use [shutter]http://shutter-project.org/).
+Its one of the best
-editing and upload capabilities.
+screenshot tools I've found.
+Has editing and upload capabilities.

 # OS X Power Saving
 - Temporarily turn off sleep